Harsha30012005/IARE-WORKSHOP-AI/README.md

 TensorFlow or PyTorch (if used in the notebook)

-All dependencies are listed in requirements.txt.
+All dependencies are included in requirements.txt.

-Usage
+💻 Usage
+Web Interface: Interactively generate and test assessments via the Flask app.

+Jupyter Notebook: Step-by-step demonstrations of AI workflows and model experiments.

+🌟 Features
+Interactive assessment generation

+Step-by-step demonstration notebook

-Use the web interface (app.py) to test AI models interactively.
+Clean web interface for AI interaction

-Explore project.ipynb for step-by-step AI demonstrations and experimentation.

-License
+📄 License
-This project is open-source under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+🙏 Acknowledgements
+Special thanks to IARE for organizing the AI workshop and providing resources to develop this project.

+This is a **fully updated, clean, and professional README** for your **Assessment Generator** project.

+If you want, I can also **add a “Demo / Screenshots” section** so your GitHub repo looks visually impressive.
+Do you want me to do that?

+Open your browser and go to http://127.0.0.1:5000/ to interact with the Assessment Generator.